Are purebred dogs inbred? Do inbred dogs suffer?

 It even has its own name – line breeding

 Line breeding often involves mating grandmother to grandson, or even father to daughter.
-I have a fourteen year old purebred dog whose mother was the product of a father daughter mating.

 Although it was given a different name, all line-bred dogs are inbred dogs.